Hrings saga ok Tryggva: Summary

 Kalinke and Mitchell give a brief summary of this saga:

 Hringr, son of King Dagr of Grikkland, is betrothed to Brynhildr, daughter of the king of Garðariki.
 During a prolonged absence by Hringr, Brynhildr is married to Tryggvi, King of Saxland, however, in return for his assistance in defeating another suitor.
 When Hringr learns of these events he immediately goes to Saxland, where he engages Tryggvi in combat.
 The rivals become reconciled, and Hringr marries Brynveig, Tryggvi's sister.
 When a disloyal follower kills Tryggvi, Brynveig dies of grief, and Hringr avenges Tryggvi.
 The tale ends with the wedding of Hringr and Brynhildr.

 We also know that Hertryggr (Garðariki), a contemporary king, wanted to oppose one of the suitors for his daughter, a Viking known as Harekr, who appears as a savior and member of the social elite however not the Saxon king, who was the Tryggvi mentioned in this saga.
 Tryggvi declared himself ready to help Hertyggr if he gets his daughter Brynhildr in return, Who at this point is already engaged to John Hringr.
 Since it was her fathers will and she was desperate to get rid of Harekr, she promised him, and Tryggvi defeated the Harekr the Viking.
-When he calls Brynhildr, he learns Hringr is on his was back to Saxland - On Hringr's return journey he tells another Icelander, Eirikr, that he wants Tryggvi dead.
+When he calls Brynhildr, he learns Hringr is on his way back to Saxland - On Hringr's return journey he tells another Icelander, Eirikr, that he wants Tryggvi dead.
 Tryggvi meets this man and a fight ensues and Eirikr is killed.